FairCMS: Cloud Media Sharing with Fair Copyright Protection: Experiment

-Here we observe the effect of single-value modification encryption and fingerprint embedding from the perspective of image representation.
-We set the variance ${\sigma_W}$ of W-LUT as $0.6$ and use Fig.~\ref{fig:aspecost1}(A) to simulate the AFP scheme.
-From this, we obtained the corresponding E-LUT-encrypted image and the fingerprint embedded image, as shown in Fig.~\ref{fig:aspecost2}.
-The peak signal-to-noise ratio (PSNR) of the encrypted picture is $5.748$dB, and it can be seen from Fig.~\ref{fig:aspecost2}(A) that the single-value modification encryption does not reveal any visible information of the original image.
-The PSNR of the decrypted and fingerprint embedded image is $44.151$dB, and its difference to the original image is not visible for naked eyes.
-Therefore, with appropriate selection of system parameters, AFP does not cause perceptual quality concerns.
+{We first observe the effect of single-value alteration encryption and fingerprint embedding from a visual point of view.} We set the standard deviation ${\sigma_W}$ of W-LUT as $0.3$ and use Fig.~\ref{fig:aspecost1}(a) to simulate the AFP scheme.
+From this, we obtain the corresponding E-LUT-encrypted image and the fingerprint embedded image, as shown in Fig.~\ref{fig:aspecost2}.
+The peak signal-to-noise ratio (PSNR) of the encrypted picture is $5.751$dB, and it can be seen from Fig.~\ref{fig:aspecost2}(a) that the single-value alteration encryption does not reveal any visible information of the original image.
+The PSNR of the decrypted and fingerprint embedded image is $50.952$dB, and its difference to the original image is not visible for naked eyes.
+Therefore, with appropriate selection of system parameters, AFP does not cause perception quality concerns.